-- I. There is strong precedent for coverage of domestic partners, grandparents, grandchildren, siblings, and adult children in state paid family and medical leave laws.
-There is also a growing movement, backed by popular support and reflected in 5 state paid family and medical leave laws and 11 state and local paid sick time laws, to cover close loved ones who are not biologically or legally related to the worker. - Domestic partners: All ten of the statewide paid family and medical leave laws-in California, Massachusetts, New Jersey, New York, Rhode Island, Washington State, Washington D.C., Connecticut, Oregon, and Colorado-cover domestic partners.1 Of the 33 paid sick time laws in the United States, 26 cover domestic partners.2 - Grandparents and adult children: All ten of the statewide paid family and medical leave laws cover grandparents and adult children.
-Of the 33 paid sick time laws in the U.S., 32 cover adult children and 30 cover grandparents.3 - Grandchildren and siblings: California, New Jersey, Washington State, Massachusetts, Connecticut, Oregon, and Colorado's paid family and medical leave laws covers grandchildren and siblings, while New York's law covers grandchildren (not siblings) and Washington D.C.'s law covers siblings (and not grandchildren).
-Of the 33 paid sick time laws in the U.S., 31 cover grandchildren and 30 cover siblings.4 - Close loved ones who are not biologically or legally related: The statewide paid family and medical leave laws in New Jersey, Connecticut, Oregon, Colorado, and Washington State cover certain individuals-regardless of a biological or legal connection-who have a close association with the employee that is equivalent to a family relationship.5 Additionally, the paid family and medical leave laws in New York and Massachusetts both have flexible domestic partner definitions that do not require legal registration.
+I. There is strong precedent for coverage of domestic partners, grandparents, grandchildren, siblings, and adult children in state paid family and medical leave laws.
+There is also a growing movement, backed by popular support and reflected in 5 state paid family and medical leave laws and 11 state and local paid sick time laws, to cover close loved ones who are not biologically or legally related to the worker.

+- Domestic partners: Ten of the twelve statewide paid family and medical leave laws-in California, Massachusetts, New Jersey, New York, Rhode Island, Washington State, Washington D.C., Connecticut, Oregon, and Colorado-cover domestic partners.
+Of the 34 paid sick time laws in the United States, 27 cover domestic partners. - Grandparents and adult children: Eleven of the twelve statewide paid family and medical leave laws cover grandparents and adult children.
+Of the 34 paid sick time laws in the U.S., 33 cover adult children and 31 cover grandparents. - Grandchildren and siblings: California's, New Jersey's, Washington State's, Massachusetts', Connecticut's, Oregon's, Colorado's, and Maryland's paid family and medical leave laws cover grandchildren and siblings, while New York's law covers grandchildren (and will cover siblings in 2023) and Washington D.C.'s law covers siblings (and not grandchildren).
+Of the 34 paid sick time laws in the U.S., 32 cover grandchildren and 31 cover siblings. - Close loved ones who are not biologically or legally related: The statewide paid family and medical leave laws in New Jersey, Connecticut, Oregon, Colorado, and Washington State cover certain individuals-regardless of a biological or legal connection-who have a close association with the employee that is equivalent to a family relationship.
+Additionally, the paid family and medical leave laws in New York and Massachusetts both have flexible domestic partner definitions that do not require legal registration.
 Advocates in states ranging from California and Montana, to Maine and New Mexico, among many others, are working to include relationships that are equivalent to family members.
-As of August 2021, 11 paid sick time laws cover people whose relationships are equivalent to family members.6 - Use of the well-established In Loco Parentis standard in the parent and child definition: The federal Family and Medical Leave Act (FMLA), as well as nine of the ten family leave laws, define family to include in loco parentis relationships, or relationships where an individual has acted as a parent despite lacking a formal legal or biological parent-child relationship.
-Moreover, almost all of the 33 state and local paid sick time laws include this or similar language as well.
+Currently, 11 paid sick time laws cover people whose relationships are equivalent to family members. - Use of the well-established In Loco Parentis standard in the parent and child definition: The federal Family and Medical Leave Act (FMLA), as well as eleven of the twelve paid family and medical leave laws, define family to include in loco parentis relationships, or relationships where an individual has acted as a parent despite lacking a formal legal or biological parent-child relationship.
+Moreover, almost all of the 34 state and local paid sick time laws include this or similar language as well.
 In loco parentis is a well-established legal standard that is highly regarded and utilized due to its functional parenting test that reflects the lived reality and best interests of a child.